ASB24/ATLAS/README.md

         popup.setActive(true);
     }
 ```
-Another one of the mechanics that we can find in this class is the definition of the value of the slider representing the quantity of points the player has, and a reduction of 5 points to the score every 10 seconds.
+Another one of the mechanics that we can find in this class is the definition of the value of the slider representing the quantity of points the player has, and a reduction of 5 points to the score every 10 seconds, with an initial delay of 10 seconds.
 ```csharp
 void decreasePoints()
     {